Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation theory: Coulomb gauge and instantaneous approximation

 Gauge invariance of the action is guaranteed by current conservation, manifested as the continuity equation $\partial_\mu J^\mu = 0$.
 The total charge $Q = \int d^3x\, \rho(t,{\mathbf x})$ vanishes, as does the total charge of each atom.

 To proceed, we fix the gauge.
-Adopting the Coulomb gauge, $\nabla \cdot {\mathbf A} = 0$, and noting that $A^0$ is not dynamical, we can eliminate it from the Lagrangian by solving the equation it satisfies: $\nabla^2 A^0 = - \rho$.
+Adopting the Coulomb gauge, $\nabla \cdot \bAfield = 0$, and noting that $\Afield^0$ is not dynamical, we can eliminate it from the Lagrangian by solving the equation it satisfies: $\nabla^2 \Afield^0 = - \rho$.
+This step separates the instantaneous Coulomb interaction, carried by the nondynamical scalar potential, from the transverse radiative degrees of freedom.
 Thus,

-We have introduced the transverse part, ${\mathbf A}_\perp$, of the vector potential:
+In Eq.~(\ref{eq:L_coulomb}) the term $U_{\rm Coul}$ contains all instantaneous electrostatic interactions among the electron and nuclear charges, including atom-independent self-energies.
+The remaining field variable is transverse.
+We have introduced the transverse part, $\bAfield_\perp$, of the vector potential: